davidjbradshaw/homebridge-unifi-guest-wifi/README.md

 This plugin gives you an on/off switch for your Unifi Guest Wifi.

-*When you turn a wifi network on or off in unifi, it causes your APs to restart with the new settig.
+*When you turn a wifi network on or off in Unifi, it causes your APs to restart with the new settig.
 This means you will loose all your wifi networks for a few seconds, unless you have your Guest Network on it's own seporate AP.*

 ## Prerequisite